The Astrophysics Data System Logo astrophysics data system

 adamczuk, peter => adamčuk, peter

-That is, we have a set of rules - some of them custom to ADS, but the majority stemming from Java Unidecode library (the industry convention) which will transform any non-ASCII input into ASCII transliterations.
-The generated vocabulary of names has at this point millions of entries (2024917 and counting) and contains every non-Latin character that has ever appeared in the ADS database.
+Some of the transliteration rules are custom to ADS, but the majority stemming from Java Unidecode library.
+The generated vocabulary of names has at this point millions of entries and contains every non-Latin character that has ever appeared in the ADS author database.
 The dictionary is then used (at search time) to lookup UTF-8 variants when users give us an ASCII name.

-So the parser will tentatively generate a multitude of possible names and spellings and will use them all to search for other ‘real’ people.
-If it finds anybody new, it will sigh deeply, discard the temporary variants and then proceed to generate new transliterations and new synonyms of any new (real) person that was found in ADS database.
+So the parser will tentatively generate a multitude of possible names and spellings and will use them all to search for them.
 As a way of example, this is what we’ll get:

 • adamzuk, peter